cinus-ue/apps/README.md

 # apps
-A collection of useful apps
+A collection of useful applications and tools